-(A) The Contractor is only 1-equired to provide notification instead of approval of Self-Select Voluntary Separation Programs (SSVSP) if consistent with the following parameters:

-- a.
-In accordance with approved laboratory/contractor policies; - b.
-No enhanced benefits (severance or pension); - c.
-No backfilling (internally or externally) or reemployment of employees after severance is paid.
+- (c) The Contractor is only required to provide notification instead of approval of Self-Select Voluntary Separation Programs (SSVSP) if consistent with the following parameters: - (1) In accordance with approved laboratory/contractor policies; - a.
+No enhanced benefits (severance or pension); - b.
+No backfilling (internally or externally) or re-employment of employees after severance is paid.
 If an employee who volunteered for termination during a SSVSP at any DOE or NNSA site is hired or rehired prior to the one-year period, the employee may be required to pay back, to the contractor who provided the severance payment, all or a pro-rata amount of the severance received under the SSVSP.
 There is no backfilling where a separating employee is replaced by an internal candidate so long as: